Some implications between Grothendieck's anabelian conjectures: Introduction

-\begin{remark*} Since every morphism to a curve is either constant or dominant, one is tempted to say that the hom conjecture is equivalent to Mochizuki's theorem \cite[Theorem A]{mo99} plus the section conjecture for closed points, but this is false: the hom conjecture is stronger.

-In fact, let $T$ be geometrically connected and $\pi_1(T)\to\pi_1(X)$ an homomorphism of étale fundamental groups as extensions of $\gal(\bar{k}/k)$, with $X$ hyperbolic curve.
-In order to apply Mochizuki's theorem we would need to know that $\pi_1(T)\to\pi_1(X)$ is open, while to apply the section conjecture we would need to know that $\pi_1(T)\to\pi_1(X)$ factorizes through $\gal(\bar{k}/k)$.
-If the hom conjecture is true, one of these two facts happens, but a priori it is not guaranteed. \end{remark*}

-Using \autoref{point}, we prove another fact about anabelian DM stacks: their topological fundamental groups have no finite index abelian subgroups. \begin{namedtheorem}[\autoref{anvsab}] Let $X$ be an anabelian DM stack of positive dimension.
-Then $\pi_{1}(X_{\bar{k}})$ has no finite index abelian subgroups. \end{namedtheorem} Observe that this result is of the form "anabelian properties" $\Rightarrow$ "fundamental group is far from abelian": conjectures and theorems are usually in the other direction.
+\begin{TC}[\ref{point}] Let $X$ be a smooth, proper, geometrically connected DM stack and $T$ a locally noetherian, normal scheme over $k$.
+Assume that, for every $t\in T$, the residue field $k(t)$ is finitely generated over $k$.
+If $X$ is fff, then $X(T)\to\Pi_{X}(T)$ is fully faithful.
+If $X$ is printable, then $X(T)\to\Pi_{X}(T)$ is an equivalence of categories. \end{TC}

-Recall that Grothendieck defined a variety as elementary anabelian if it can be obtained by subsequent fibrations in hyperbolic curves.
-In \autoref{elemsect}, we enlarge this definition by defining elementary anabelian DM stacks.
-We prove that elementary anabelian DM stacks are of type $K(G,1)$ for both the classical and the étale topology, and we show that they are stable under some elementary operations in addition to the ones defining them.
-Despite the name, elementary anabelian DM stacks are not known to be anabelian.
+Recall that Grothendieck defined a geometrically connected variety as elementary anabelian if it can be constructed by successive smooth fibrations from hyperbolic curves, see \cite{gro97}.
+Merging the concepts of orbicurves and elementary anabelian varieties, in \autoref{elemsect} we define \emph{elementary anabelian stacks}.
+The section conjecture for curves implies that they are printable.